 Option 3: All attacks, immediate vs last-second defense

 This option applies the defense tweak to all attacks, but much less harshly than does Option 2.

-You have a choice of 1) DECIDE’s “immediate defense” described above, in which you commit to defense as soon as an attack is launched; or 2) GURPS’ “last-second defense” (if I may name it such), in which you calmly confirm the need to defend before committing to do so.
+You have a choice of 1) DECIDE’s “immediate defense” described above, in which you commit to defense as soon as an attack is launched; or 2) GURPS‘ “last-second defense” (if I may name it such), in which you calmly confirm the need to defend before committing to defending.

 Give all immediate defenses a +1 bonus.
-That’s a fair bonus for immediately making the commitment to defense, even if your foe’s mace might have missed by an inch anyway.
+That’s a fair bonus for immediately making the commitment to defense, even when your foe’s mace might miss by an inch anyway.

 DECIDE’s core idea is one that many players will agree with, but how to implement it is open to any number of ideas.
 Play around.

-You could, for example, tweak both the the immediate defense and last-second defense bonuses/penalties for Option 3: +1 on Active Defense for immediate defense vs any attack, melee or ranged; and no mod for last-second defense vs any attack, per standard GURPS.
+You could, for example, tweak both the the immediate defense and last-second defense bonuses/penalties for Option 3: award +1 on Active Defense for immediate defense vs any attack, melee or ranged; and no mod for last-second defense vs any attack, per standard GURPS.
 Just those two choices, simple as can be.
 Nothing comes up in play at all, except that +1 bonus for defenders who commit to immediate defense.